We asked teacher Melissa Farley to share her ideas for the class with you!

 My First Yoga Class.. by Kelly

-By lil omm , In , 5:57 AM
+By lil omm , In first yoga class , 5:57 AM

 Honestly, I was pretty close to that big, bad breaking point.
 Insane hours at work, toxic relationship woes, really-could-have-been-better food choices, and definitely lacking exercise.
 Definitely lacking what I later came to know intimately as "abundance" and "unadulterated joy," which were totally foreign concepts at the time.
 I felt exhausted, unsupported, overwhelmed... and then, one night, after a really painful phone call, I simply got up, walked out of my office, and drove to a nearby yoga studio.
 I arrived a few moments before class started.